sthemonica/sthemonica/README.md

 ### ⚡ One line that describes me best?
-A woman who loves to learn and teach, loves to travel and has very big dreams for herself. 😍😍
+A woman who loves to learn and teach, technology and travel are two great passions of my life. 😍😍

 ### 📫 How to reach me?
 - [My Academic Page](https://sthemonica.notion.site/Portfolio-Sthefanie-2775f56f27da43c78eab06337e898ec2)